ra1028/Alembic/README.md

 ```

 ### Custom value parsing
-If implement `Decodable` or `Brewable` protocol to existing classes like `URL`, it can be parse from JSON.
+If implement `Decodable` or `Initializable` protocol to existing classes like `URL`, it can be parse from JSON.

 __Example__
 ```Swift